What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 Be Sure to Outline Price Protection

 Another thing you need to consider when negotiating your contract is price protection.
 Generally speaking, companies don’t write in any sort of price protection year-over-year.
-What that means is that over the contract term, your ERP provider could change the price points of your unit costs at any given time.

 It is not just about being clear about locking in your price at contract term, it is also putting a cap on the amount of increase that can happen at the next contract renewal, which needs to be aligned to the Consumer Price Index (CPI).
-A general rule of thumb is that the increase shouldn't exceed 3-5% at renewal.

 Include Clear Terms Around Your Service Level Agreement (SLA)

 An ERP is a critical piece of software for any corporation and yet we often don’t negotiate Service Level Agreements (SLAs).
 If ERP systems go down, it can shut down governments and grids.
+It is a critical software within companies for good reason.

-• You should put the onus on the ERP provider to send you reports of the performance versus making your employees have to monitor if it was working correctly.
-Make it the obligation of the ERP provider to know that there has been a breach in the SLA.
+Along with keeping an eye on the service levels internally, you need to put the ownership on the ERP provider to send you reports of the performance versus making you have to monitor if it was working correctly.
+You should put the onus on the ERP provider versus on your employees.

 Don’t Forget Cybersecurity and Intrusion Detection